What is Video Streaming: System Requirements Comparison

 • Application windows or desktops via Wirecast’s free Remote Desktop Presenter software

 One interesting video source is Wirecast Cam.
-This mobile app allows you to stream wirelessly from an iPhone or iPad during a live broadcast.
+This mobile app allows wireless streaming from an iPhone or iPad during a live broadcast.
 Wirecast also includes an image slideshow feature.

 vMix Sources